-Let’s take a closer look at some of the advantages when considering life insurance as part of your financial plan.
+Let’s take a closer look at some of the advantages of considering life insurance as part of your financial plan.

 A life-insurance death benefit can help assure your loved ones have money readily available when they need it most to pay final expenses such as:

 That liquidity also eases settling the estate among the beneficiaries.

 Estates can be made up of various assets, some of which are harder to divide than others—business interests and real estate, for example.

 Imagine an estate where the largest asset is a business, with one child actively involved and the other not active.
 Leaving the business to the child involved in the company may be practical, but it may leave the other child in an unequal position.